 Call for Abstract

-2nd Asia Pacific Diabetes and Endocrinology Congress, will be organized around the theme “Advanced Trends in Endocrinology Research and Diabetes Care”
+2nd Asia Pacific Diabetes and Endocrinology Congress, will be organized around the theme “Advanced Trends in Endocrinology and Diabetes Research in the present Era of COVID-19”

 Endocrinology 2020 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Endocrinology 2020